 She has a true passion for the work she does and had so much information for those debilitated by status migraine.
 Simply put, status migraine is diagnosed migraine that lasts longer than 3 days.
 Some people are prone to flares that can last days or weeks.
 And, for some, migraine lasts longer.
 Status migraine is sometimes referred to as refractory migraine and intractable migraine.

-Christina explained that pathophysiology of status migraine is different.
+Christina explained how the pathophysiology of status migraine is different.
 With status migraine, the neurons and meninges send signals deep within your brain to “auto play more pain and more pain and more pain.”
 This is central sensitization.
 And, it’s not just pain.
 It’s light sensitivity and nausea and whatever else the person usually experiences with their regular migraine attacks.
 The brain’s “migraine switch” seems to be stuck in the “on” position.

 Breaking Status Migraine